Website Privacy Notice

 If you use this website, we will make a record of the information your web browser sends to us, typically identifying the type of browser you are using, and your IP address.
 We record this information in order to understand the ways in which people use our website; to detect bugs; and hostile access.
 We routinely delete our web server logs after 14 days unless we discover an anomaly (for example a security violation) in which case we will use the information for as long as necessary to investigate and deal with it.

-We share this information only with our website hosting service GoDaddy, who are under an obligation not to use your information for any other purpose.
+We share this information only with our website hosting service Microsoft Azure, who are under an obligation not to use your information for any other purpose.

 Emails and contact details